CH-FCND/FCND-Estimation-CPP/README.md

 # Estimation Project #

 Welcome to the estimation project.
-In this project, you will be developing the estimation portion of the controller used in the CPP simulator.
-By the end of the project, your simulated quad will be flying with your estimator and your custom controller (from the previous project)!
+In this project, I expanded upon the started code provided by Udacity to develop the estimation portion of the controller used in the CPP simulator.
+At the end of the project I integrated my controller and tuned the parameters again to simulate flying with the estimator and custom controller (from the previous project)!

 This README is broken down into the following sections:

+ - [Rubric Points](#Rubric-Points) - covering the points required in the rubric write-up
  - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
  - [The Tasks](#the-tasks) - the tasks you will need to complete for the project
  - [Tips and Tricks](#tips-and-tricks) - some additional tips and tricks you may find useful along the way